SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 - aws ec2 run-instances --image-id ami-xxxxxxxx --count 1 --instance-type t2.micro --security-group-ids sg-
   903004f8
 - If you get error "Unable to locate credentials, you can configure by "aws configure".
 - Before "aws configure", you need to create Administrator user.
-By going to the below steps in aws console.
-  IAM, Users, Create user, Attach policies directly, Administrator access, Click on the created user, Security credentials, Create accesskey, CLI
+By going to IAM, Users, Create user, Attach policies directly, Administrator access, Click on the created user, Security credentials, Create accesskey, select CLI.
 - Here if it is a person, he can keep Access_key & Secret_keys safely, but what if EC2 can keep these credentials secretly ?
 If anybody has access to this EC2 he can able to see these credentials using ls -la in cd .aws/ in credentials.